pharidm/CarND-Traffic-Signs-Classifier/README.md

 # Build a Traffic Sign Recognition Project
 ## The goals / steps of this project are the following:
-* Using the tools discussed for deep convolutional neural networks develop a pipeline to to classify traffic signs.
+* Using the tools discussed for Deep and Convolutional Neural Networks develop a pipeline to to classify traffic signs.
 * Train and validate a model so it can classify traffic sign images using the German Traffic Sign Dataset

 Steps